Developing rural livelihood while reducing air pollution and carbon emissions through decentralized biomass upgrading

 Why does the target community define this problem as urgent and/or a priority?
 How is the idea leveraging and empowering community assets to help create an environment for success?
 (1000 characters)

-There are 3 groups in the community: biomass converters, workers at the conversion plants, and local residents.
-For the existent local biomass converters, as we found, the problem manifests itself mostly in economic terms of high input biomass feedstock costs and razor-thin profit margins, to the extent that the producers are close to shutting down their businesses.
-For those workers at the biomass conversion plants, the problem manifests itself in a different acute pain point of chronic exposure to smoky and foul-smelling conditions, which they try to minimize by wrapping their shirts around their faces while working.
-There are also local residents who are affected by the air pollution.
-However, the voice of the latter two groups is relatively weak as they do not have much power.
-Our technology addresses the local biomass producers by tripling their net profit.
-At the same time enabling more villagers to start utilizing their local biomass, without the pollution.
-This also reduces the local particulate pollution, thereby benefitting the latter 2 groups simultaneously.
+There are 3 groups in the community: biomass converters, workers at the conversion plants, and local villagers.
+For the existent biomass converters, the problem manifests itself mostly in economic terms of high input biomass costs and razor-thin profit margins, to the extent that the producers are close to shutting down their businesses.
+For those workers at the biomass conversion plants, the problem manifests itself in a different acute pain point of chronic exposure to smoky and foul-smelling conditions, which they minimize by wrapping their shirts around their faces while working.
+There are also local villagers who are affected by the air pollution.
+However, the voice of the latter two groups is relatively weak.
+Our technology addresses the existent biomass producers by tripling their net profit, at the same time enabling more villagers to start utilizing their local biomass, without the pollution.
+This also reduces the local particulate pollution, thus helping the 2 latter groups.

 How does the idea fit within the larger ecosystem that surrounds it?
 Urgent needs are usually a symptom of a larger issue that rests within multiple interrelated symptoms - share what you know about the context surrounding the problem you are aiming to solve.
 (500 characters)

 In the larger system, the inefficient biomass conversion process results in significant particulate emissions, and local air pollution that also contributes to urban smog.
-While there is significant interest (and some government subsidy) in addressing the pollution issue, by and large it remains an externality with no price tag as the effect is diffuse.
+While there is interest (and government subsidy) in addressing the pollution issue, by and large it remains an externality with no price tag as the effect is diffuse.
 Our idea absorbs this externality into a profit-driven model that can benefit the local economy, thereby solving both livelihood and pollution in a scalable way.

 How does the idea affect or change the fundamental nature of the larger ecosystem that surrounds it (as described above) in a new and/or far-reaching way?
 (500 characters)

 By decentralizing biomass equipment, we allow for the profitable and efficient conversion of biomass in a small scale for the first time, allowing our solution to be adopted and replicated on purely economic terms without needing any external subsidy or policy.
-Thus our solution can develop the rural economy and create further income opportunities while reducing air pollution and mitigating carbon emissions at the same time, turning the perception that biomass, rather than waste, is an asset.
+Thus our solution can develop rural economy and create added income opportunities while reducing air pollution and mitigating carbon emissions at the same time, changing the perception that local biomass, rather than waste, is an asset.

 What will be different within the target community as a result of implementing the idea?
 What is the scope and scale of that difference?
 How long will it take to see that difference and how will it be sustained beyond BridgeBuilder support?
 (500 characters)

-We estimate each system can help existing biomass converters save their input costs by $40,000/year.
-When scaled to ~3 systems per converter, this is equivalent to tripling their income.
+We estimate each system can help existing biomass converters earn $40,000/year more (triple their income), and also enable new biomass converters to set up/own profitable enterprises.
 Instead of hauling raw coconut shells to their locale, these converters can now deploy the systems to local farmers to locally upgrade biomass, thereby creating around 3 additional local jobs/system.
 The impact can scale locally within 1 year; additional profits will sustain the expansion beyond BridgeBuilder.

 How has the idea evolved or responded to your user research during the Beneficiary Feedback Phase and any further insights provided if you participated in the Expert Feedback Phase?
 (1000 characters)

 We delved more deeply into our target community, and spent a few weeks working with 5 local carbon black producers (existent biomass converters who already are turning coconut shells into carbon black, a precursor for water filter material) as well as their workers.
 We then identified the specific needs and pain points of existing biomass converters as the suitable first users to test and later sell our units.
 We then implemented a pilot using a preliminary version of our design (see video) to demonstrate feasibility, producing some samples at a small scale.
 After seeing the samples, the converters also gave us further product requirements to satisfy (e.g. fixed carbon, ash content, etc. of the final product) which we are working on and are confident that we can meet.
-When we started the research, our idea was non-specific regarding the end user, and we had hoped to set up the biomass entire value chain ourselves.
-Now we have a well-defined end user with whom we can test our value proposition.
+When we started the research, our idea was non-specific on the end user, and we had hoped to set up the biomass entire value chain ourselves.
+Now we have a well-defined end user with a well-developed value chain in place

 What are the key steps for implementation in the next 1-3 years?
 (You can attach a timeline or GANTT chart in place of a written plan, if desired.)
 (1000 characters)

 As seen in the attached Gantt chart, we will work intensively with a small group (3) existing local biomass converters to iteratively improve on our design after getting their feedback.
 We will also test, on a small scale, their input and output requirements both in the lab and in the field.
 To reduce upfront financing risks for our customers, we will adapt a rent-to-own model, where the biomass converters will pay 20% of their cost savings to us.
 After 12 months, we expect clear demonstration of value proposition in order to scale our system to the local group of 20 local biomass converters through word of mouth, helping them save ~$2.5 million/year.
-We will also set up a local batch manufacturing process to produce the systems, and begin a partnership with existing agricultural equipment distributors to get our system to such biomass converters throughout India and later beyond.
+We will also set up a local batch manufacturing process to produce the systems, and begin a partnership with an existing prominent agricultural equipment distributor to get our system to such biomass converters throughout rural India and later beyond.
 Working within government pollution-control subsidy scheme will also help us implement.